techchrobe/Teceo/README.md

 ## Base Engine
 Setup, Logging, Event System and Window were done according to the "The Cherno" videos.

-## Additions
+## Own additional Implementations
-Additions can be found in Teceo\src\Teceo in the GameObjects and States folder.
+Own additional Implementations can be found in Teceo\src\Teceo in the GameObjects and States folder.

 ### Component based Game Objects
 Components can be added and removed from Game Objects.
 Additionally it can be searched for specific Game Objects.